Introduction

 Most blockchain systems primarily offer two functionalities: key-value database read/write operations and signature verification.
 While smart contract virtual machines introduce Turing-complete development capabilities, the user experience often falls short compared to equivalent Web2 applications.
 Verisense aims to bridge this gap by offering a robust SDK for Nucleus development, featuring capabilities rarely found in other blockchains:

-Proactive Network Requests: Nuclei can autonomously initiate network requests, enabling dynamic interactions with external data sources and systems.
+• Proactive Network Requests: Nucleus can autonomously initiate network requests, enabling dynamic interactions with external data sources and systems.

-Timers: Developers can set timers within Nuclei to trigger events or operations at scheduled intervals, enhancing application functionality and automation.
+• Timers: Developers can set timers within a Nucleus to trigger events or operations at scheduled intervals, enhancing application functionality and automation.

-Multitype Public Key Access and Signature Functions: Nuclei can obtain various public key types and execute functions to sign any data.
+• Multitype Public Key Access and Signature Functions: Nucleus can obtain various public key types and execute functions to sign any data.

 The picture below shows some use cases of Nucleus.